 At an Alaska nursing college, you may learn how to best meet these needs while building your education based on the latest evidence in healthcare.
 Comparing the programs offered at Alaska nursing schools may help you decide which degree is the next step for you and how you can prepare for a career in nursing.

-You may have heard a lot about the field of nursing and how severe Alaska's nursing shortage is.
 Both licensed practical nurses and registered nurses play an important role in the health care industry of Alaska, providing evidence-based care to patients in different clinical settings.
 If you're interested in the medical field and you're ready to work hard in a fast-paced setting, nursing might be the right career choice for you.
-Contact the nursing schools in Alaska that interest you to learn more about how to begin.

 Nursing Education in Alaska